 Auckland is the most bustling and cosmopolitan city in New Zealand.
 But what surprised me when I first arrived, after nearly 26 hours spent traveling from the U.S. East Coast, was that it didn't feel at all as exotic as I expected -- at least at first glance.

 As far as architecture is concerned, downtown Auckland has experienced a building boom in the past few decades.
 Unfortunately, that means that there's little historic charm; indeed, the concrete and glass Sky Tower, a massive "needle" type attraction built in 1996, is the city's most iconic landmark.
-Even buildings currently under construction look like they've stepped right out of the 1970's, with their overuse of concrete, rather than dynamic and modern.
 There are a few signs of the city's past -- the revitalized Ferry House by the waterfront, which houses a couple of restaurants and a gelato bar, is a good example -- but downtown's growth by and large has been marked more by knocking down old buildings than by renovating them.

 Another geographic highlight of Auckland, which sits on an isthmus, is the 48 volcanic hills that are scattered around the city.
 They're easily identifiable, rising suddenly and steeply and featuring flat tops.
 On some, such as Mt.
 Eden, the craters are mossy and furry with grass.
 You can drive or walk to the top.
 The views, stretching past the harbors of Waitemata and Manukau and bordered by mountain ranges, are almost as good as those from Auckland's famous Sky Tower.